1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 I personally used 8x25mm springs (the yellow ones shown above) and M4x40mm countersunk head screws as that allowed me to add some bigger lock nut knobs I had laying around.
 So if you go with regular M4 lock nuts, 35mm (or *maybe* even 30mm) screws should be fine as well I guess.
 Those springs were part of a bundle from Capricorn, they came together with 1m of the Capricorn tube and a cutter (and a sticker) for a really fair price (about 11€ for everything together).

+!!! warning "Mind The Gap!"

+    When using adjustable spacers, it's extremely important to keep an eye on the clearing underneath the bed while tramming the bed and therefore adjusting the height of the whole bedplate itself.
+You don't want to get the bed too low so that it hits or scratches the bracket of the y-axis motor mount!
+    This is extremely important when using silicone spacers as they most likely come in about the same height (18mm) of the regular stock spacers but will compress while tramming the bed!
+    Also when adding insulation to the underside of the bed, the clearance has to be checked!

 #### Silicone Spacers
 You could also use silicone spacers of about the same length as the stock spacers for being able to use the stock screws and still being able to tram the bed.
 They are adjustable as well due to the flexible material and they don't expand and shrink with changing temperatures like metal springs will do in a minor range.
 I'd suppose to add a lock nut underneath the gantry to the end of the screws as well after tramming the bed though.

 Keep in mind that the silicone spacers (I used 18mm long ones shown below) compress when tramming the bed.
 Therefore it *might* happen that you'll get into trouble because the position of the whole bedplate will be lowered a bit, so make sure that the bedplate doesn't somehow hit the motor mount at the back of the y-axis. *Especially when adding insulation to the underside of the bed, you'll need to raise the bedplate a bit, so I highly recommend using the abovementioned 25mm springs in that case anyway!*

+!!! warning "Mind The Gap!"

+    When using adjustable spacers, it's extremely important to keep an eye on the clearing underneath the bed while tramming the bed and therefore adjusting the height of the whole bedplate itself.
+You don't want to get the bed too low so that it hits or scratches the bracket of the y-axis motor mount!
+    This is extremely important when using silicone spacers as they most likely come in about the same height (18mm) of the regular stock spacers but will compress while tramming the bed!
+    Also when adding insulation to the underside of the bed, the clearance has to be checked!

 ### Insulating The Bed
 What I personally can highly recommend is to insulate the underside of the bed.